Lullaby: Brazil

 "Dorme neném" (Sleep Little Baby) is sung all over the country and includes a reference to "Cuca", a folk character very feared by children.

 Colombia

-"Duérmete niño, duérmete ya, que si no viene el coco y te comerá" (Go to sleep child, go to sleep now, otherwise the boogie man will come and eat you) is a cradle song sung by parents to advice children going to sleep soon.
+"Duérmete niño, duérmete ya, que si no viene el coco y te comerá" (Go to sleep child, go to sleep now, otherwise the boogie man will come and eat you) is a cradle song sung by parents to advise children to go to sleep soon.

 Asia

 India

 In Hindi and in many Indian languages, the lullaby is called "Lori".
 Mostly, lullabies are sung in folk languages.
 Lullabies have been also an integral part of Indian cinema.
 Many lullabies were written and composed in the fifties, such as: